-It’s Mental Health Awareness Week this week and as two thirds of people experience some sort of mental health issue in their lifetime I thought I’d do a little post about helping yourself feel better.
+It’s Mental Health Awareness Week this week and as two thirds of people experience some sort of mental health issue in their lifetime I thought I’d do a little post about 10 ways to feel better in yourself.

 I myself have experienced anxiety and depression, I’ve also done a little bit of training in counselling and I like to think I’m in a good place mentally now so these are tips that I use personally if I’m having an off day.
 Just remember- it’s ok not to be ok.

 Here’s my top 10 ways to feel better in yourself.

 Everyone says it but getting 7-8 hours a night is actually really important for your body to revive itself.
 Sleep deprivation has been used as a torture method so that says it all really.
 It’s hard for some people to get enough (parents, I totally feel you!) but going to bed that little earlier could make a huge difference and you will awake more refreshed and ready to go!